 Address: Knohllweg 37, 01445 Radebeul, Germany

 Hoflößnitz winery in Radebeul is the cradle of Saxon viticulture and represents a 600 year-old proud history of wine culture on the slopes of Loessnitz.
-It is the first winery in Saxony which is certified for producing ecological wine and probably the only in Saxony.
+It is the first winery in Saxony which is certified for producing ecological wine.

 The winery dates back to 1401 when Wettin Margrave Wilhelm I acquired the village of Kotchenbroda in with all its fields, meadows and vineyards.
 Besides guided tours through the historic vineyards, visitors can visit the Saxon Wine Route Visitor centre, where you can plan your trip along the wine route.
 The winery also offers onsite accommodation with four double rooms and two apartments.
 Last, but most importantly at the end, whilst enjoying the view of the beautiful vineyards, you can sample a delightful glass of Hoflößnitz wine at their delightful onsite Weinstube.
 I recommend the Kerner wine-with hints of star fruit, passion fruit and grapefruit.
 This is summer in a glass.